NataliaBlueCloud/Inband_telemetry_design/README.md

 ## Analysis
 ### Threshold Definition
-In preparation for subsequent calculations, the threshold has been defined at 82 microseconds (modifiable through the 'threshold_us' variable).
+In preparation for subsequent calculations, the threshold has been defined at 82 microseconds (modifiable through the "threshold_us" variable).

 ### Results